Imaging your Romi

 The Romi has 2 microprocessor boards:

-Both boards need to have firmware installed so that the robot operate properly.
+Both boards need to have firmware installed so that the robot operates properly.

 The Raspberry Pi firmware is based on WPILibPi (formerly FRCVision) and must be downloaded and written to the Raspberry Pi micro SD card.
 Click on